 Individual Taxpayer Identification Number

-An individual taxpayer identification number, often shortened to ITIN, is a specific taxpayer identification number used in tax administration when the relevant taxpayer does not use a Social Security number in that role.
+An individual taxpayer identification number, often shortened to ITIN, is an IRS-issued 9-digit taxpayer ID used for federal tax purposes when an individual is not eligible for a Social Security number.
 In plain language, it is one specific identity number within the broader Taxpayer Identification Number framework.

 Why It Matters

 This term matters because taxpayers often encounter the acronym long before they understand the underlying tax identity role it serves.
-ITIN questions are often really questions about how the tax system identifies the filing party and connects records properly.
+ITIN questions are often really questions about how the tax system identifies the filing party, how payer records match that filing, and how the IRS knows which account the return belongs to.

 Where It Appears in a Real Tax Workflow

 An ITIN becomes relevant anywhere the tax system needs the taxpayer’s identifying number for filing and record-matching purposes.
-It can appear in return preparation, IRS Notice follow-up, and account verification through a Tax Transcript.
+IRS guidance explains that ITINs are issued for federal tax purposes only.
+They can appear in return preparation, on a filed Form 1040, in IRS Notice follow-up when matching problems appear, and in account verification through a Tax Transcript.

 Practical Example

 A taxpayer preparing a return needs to understand which tax-identity number applies to the filing and how the IRS will use that number to connect the return to the right records.
-That is the practical setting where the ITIN concept becomes important.
+If a payer document, filed return, or IRS account record does not line up with that identity information, the taxpayer may end up tracing the issue through notices or transcript records.

 Common Misunderstandings and Close Contrasts